Example configuration.yaml entry

 Unsupported theme variables

 Although we do our best to keep things working, the behavior of other theme variables can change between releases.
-For a partial list of variables used by the main frontend see ha-style.ts.
+For a partial list of variables used by the main frontend see color.globals.ts.

 Dark mode support

-It is also possible to create themes that are based on the default dark mode theme.
-New themes can also support both light and dark mode and allow the user to switch between those on the user profile page:
+You can also create themes that are based on the default dark mode theme.
+New themes can also support both light and dark mode and let you switch between them on the user profile page:

 # Example configuration.yaml entry